serverless/serverless/docs/providers/aws/events/streams.md

 This configuration sets up the maximum number of times to retry when the function returns an error.

+**Note:** Serverless only sets this property if you explicitly add it to the stream configuration(like below example), if not AWS will default this value.

 [Related AWS documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-eventsourcemapping.html#cfn-lambda-eventsourcemapping-maximumretryattempts)

 **Note:** The `stream` event will hook up your existing streams to a Lambda function.
 Serverless won't create a new stream for you.